bgamari/ghc-wiki-import/replacing-gmp-notes.md

 GMP memory is integrated with the RunTime System's (RTS's) Garbage Collector (GC).
 GMP memory is allocated from the GC heap, so values produced by GMP are under the control of the RTS and its GC.
 The current implementation is memory efficient wile allowing the RTS and its GC to maintain control of GMP evaluations.

+If you want to help with replacing GMP or do it yourself, you will have to work with the GC and RTS system.
+The parts you will have to modify are written in C and C--, with configuration and assembly done through the Makefiles.
+You should have an understanding of:

+- how the GC works and how memory from GMP is integrated with it;
+- some C-- (this is fairly basic if you know C well, the only real documentation on C-- itself is in the [ C-- manual (PDF)](http://cminusminus.org/extern/man2.pdf), from cminusminus.org; the implementation of C-- for GHC is performed by several Haskell modules in the directory [ compiler/cmm](http://darcs.haskell.org/ghc/compiler/cmm/) of the HEAD branch); and,
+- makefiles and configuration scripts.

 ### Reasons for Replacing GMP as the Bignum library